 Critical Areas of IBM i Security: Main Problem Areas Were Analyzed

 From level standpoint, these categories represent the main areas to target when you want to improve your IBM i deployment and management.
-These categories also provide a jumping off point to determine how best to analyze and discover opportunities to seal off data breaches and potential hacks.
+These categories also provide a point to determine how best to analyze and discover opportunities to seal off data breaches and potential hacks.

 Users with Special Authorities